astrosw/quartz/content/posts/heat.md

 - climate
 ---

-*My notebook for the Coursera course: **Global Warming I: The Science and Modeling of Climate Change***.
+*My notebook for the Coursera course: **Global Warming I: The Science and Modeling of Climate Change**, The University of Chicago.*

 ## What is heat?
 Heat is defined in thermodynamics as energy transferred to or from a thermodynamic system by methods other than thermodynamic work or matter transfer (e.g. radiation, conduction, convection).